shhskibksib/isf-dp-cs.github.io/content/Java/Exercises/04_melodify/_index.md

 ---
 # Melodify Part 1

-Melodify is a song streaming service that you stores songs.
-It stores lots of songs, and allows user to stream them
+Melodify mimics a service that stores a huge database of songs.

 ## [0] Setup